harishkumar04/Devops-Maven-website-CI-CD/Building and Deploying a Web App in Cloud.md

 Pem stands for Privacy Enhanced Mail that we need to connect to our EC2 instance in the cloud.
 Don't lose this pem file since you can't recover this file meaning once it is lost you have to create another new key pair and then repeat the process again.

+## That is it, now we can launch the EC2 instance